salykova/salykova.github.io/_posts/2025-10-01-matrix-cores-cdna.markdown

 SOFTWARE.
 --->

-In this blog post, we walk through how to use Matrix Cores in HIP kernels, with a focus on low-precision data types such as FP16, FP8, and FP4, as well as the new family of Matrix Core instructions with exponent block scaling introduced in the AMD CDNA™4 architecture.
+**TL;DR** In this blog post, we walk through how to use Matrix Cores in HIP kernels, with a focus on low-precision data types such as FP16, FP8, and FP4, as well as the new family of Matrix Core instructions with exponent block scaling introduced in the AMD CDNA™4 architecture.
 Through code examples and illustrations, we provide the necessary knowledge to start programming Matrix Cores, covering modern low-precision floating-point types, the Matrix Core compiler intrinsics, and the data layouts required by the Matrix Core instructions.
+The blog post is also available on [ROCm Blogs](https://rocm.blogs.amd.com/software-tools-optimization/matrix-cores-cdna/README.html).

 ## 1. Matrix Cores